bravetechnologycoop/BraveSensor/server/README.md

    1. decide on an appropriate version number for the new version

-   1. update `CHANGELOG.md` by moving everything in `Unreleased` to a section for the new version
+   1. update `CHANGELOG.md` by moving everything in `Unreleased` to a section for the new version.
+Remember to scroll down to the bottom to update the links!

-   1. `cd` into the `~/BraveSensor/server/sensor-helm-chart` directory

-      1. Update `Chart.yaml` with a new `version` and new `appVersion`, if applicable
+   1. Update `~/BraveSensor/server/sensor-helm-chart/Chart.yaml` with a new `version` and new `appVersion`, if applicable

    1. Run `git log -1 --format=%h` to get the container image tag

-      1. Update `values.yaml` by putting the tag of your new container image in the `tag` field of `image`
+   1. Update `~/BraveSensor/server/sensor-helm-chart/values.yaml` by putting the tag of your new container image in the `tag` field of `image`

    1. update `BRAVE_FIRMWARE_VERSION` in all `BraveSensorProductionFirmware.ino` files to the new version (versioning scheme described in `firmware/README.md#firmware-versioning`)